Frequently Asked Questions

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 People who ask for help know when they need it and have the ability to reach out.
 Everyone needs help now and then.
 You already have some strengths that you’ve used before, that for whatever reason aren’t working right now.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
-In our work together, I’ll help you identify what those strengths are and how to implement them again in what is happening now.
+In our work together, I’ll help you identify what those strengths are and how to implement them again.
+If necessary, we’ll work together to help you develop other skills.

 What’s the difference between talking to you or my best friend or family?